raamana/graynet/docs/contributing.rst

 Testing
 --------

-To test whether the latest codebase, or the changes you have just made, passes all the tests, do the following:
+To test locally whether the latest codebase, or the changes you have just made, passes all the tests, do the following:

 .. code-block:: python